skienzmatishun/rippreport/content/p/marine-corps-birthday-24/index.md

 - holiday
 authors:
 - admin
-alttags: "Black and white photo of six Marines in historical uniforms holding rifles, commemorating the Marine Corps birthday"
+alttags: Six men in historical U.S. Marine Corps uniforms stand in a row holding rifles, wearing peaked hats and crossbelts against a plain backdrop
 ---
 Celebrating the Marine Corps birthday today!
 To all Marines, past and present, thank you for your dedication, sacrifice, and service to our nation.
 Semper Fi!